top of page

 DSC_0267.JPG

-Pierre is a 24-year old golden capped conure.
+Pierre is a 27-year old golden capped conure.
 Born in North Carolina, he moved to Pittsburgh, PA at 3-years old.
 His primary research interests include effects of naps on performance and importance of solitude in one's well-being, though he also has a secondary interest in experience of working mothers (see Ho Kwan's dissertation).
-Throughout his career, he has travelled extensively throughout the country (from Niagara Falls to Glacier National Park).
+Throughout his career, he has travelled extensively throughout the U.S. (from Niagara Falls to Glaciers National Park).
 In his free time, he enjoys tasting Ho Kwan's baked goods, contemplating the meaning of life (and all scholarly pursuits), and cuddling with his favorite humans.

 20211210_143450.heic